gjwdyk/BigIP-Lab/TMSH/README.md

 - [ ] Filtering out DDoS traffic
 - [ ] Filtering out all traffic except the ones coming from: Cambodia, Indonesia, Laos, Myanmar, Pakistan and Singapore

-TMSH Commands configures only the stuffs inside Big-IP (refer to the diagram above).
+TMSH Commands configure only the stuffs inside Big-IP (refer to the diagram above).
 Anything outside Big-IP shall be configured by AWS CloudFormation ; or if you use this TMSH Commands in VE or Hardware; the things outside Big-IP shall be configured separately, either manually or by other scripts or some external orchestrator node.